assely/documentation/menu.md

 <a name="rendering-menu-in-templates"></a>
 ### [Rendering menu in templates](#rendering-menu-in-templates)

 Grab all menu items with `items` method.
-This will return collection of `Assely\Adapter\Menu` instances.
+This will return a collection of `Assely\Adapter\Menu` instances.

 ```html
 <!-- resources/views/index.blade.php -->